1920-1923::Farson and the Cowichan Lake Floathouses

 London, England

-Negley Farson became known as a man who could not only out-drink Hemingway, but also out-Hemingway Hemingway.
-Farson's friends Ernest Hemmingway and F. Scott Fitzgerald would have agreed.
+Success came easily to Farson after he left Vancouver Island, but over the years, alcohol became a problem.
+He wrote candidly about his vice in some of his work and eventually became known as the man who could not only out-drink Ernest Hemingway, but also out-Hemingway Ernest Hemingway.
+Farson's friends, Ernest Hemingway and F. Scott Fitzgerald, would have agreed.

 Photo: (tbd)

-Negley and Eve Farson left Lake Cowichan to continue on their worldly adventures.
-They spent years travelling and writing stories.
-Then, much to Negley's misery, their lives began to slow down when they took a break to raise their only son.
-They lived in Devon, England, for their remaining days and were buried in St. George's churchyard.
-Their son, a beneficiary of the family fortune, made a name for himself as a television personality and journalist.
-Like his father, he wandered the earth seeking and often finding extreme adventures.
+The Farsons spent their post-Cowichan Lake years travelling and writing stories.
+Their lives slowed down when they took a break to raise their only son, Daniel.
+They settled in Devon, England, where they spent their remaining days, and both were buried in St. George's churchyard in the 1960s.
+Their son, a beneficiary of the family fortune, made a name for himself as a television personality and journalist and, like his father, wandered the earth, seeking and often finding extreme adventures.

 "1920::Susan Stoker and George Simpson"

 In the 1970s, a leather-bound book was discovered in a second-hand bookstore on Vancouver Island.
-Inside were private photos of the Stoker's lives at Lake Cowichan.
+This book, filled with private photos of the Stokers' life at Lake Cowichan, offered a rare glimpse into the personal lives of these historical figures.
 The image on the left above is Susan Stoker, Dick Stoker's wife (Bram Stoker's sister-in-law).
-The photo on the right is of a man named George Simpson.
-The Simpsons had moored their float-house near the Stoker's cabin as Susan Stoker was a good friend of Simpson's wife.
-It was said that George Simpson, a devout animal lover, had trained the Whiskey Jack, which they both held in the palm of their hand.
+The image on the right is of George Simpson.
+Simpson and his wife, Suzanne, were neighbours and friends of the Stokers and Farsons, having moored their floathouse near Stoker's cabin.
+It was said that George Simpson, a devout animal lover, had trained the Whiskey Jack, which they both held in their hand.

 "1920::George and Suzanne Simpson (nee Charbrier)" Photo Clip: Britannia & Eve (1935)